DaehwanKimLab/hisat2/MANUAL.markdown

     $HISAT2_HOME/hisat2 -f -x $HISAT2_HOME/example/index/22_20-21M_snp -U $HISAT2_HOME/example/reads/reads_1.fa -S eg1.sam

-This runs the HISAT2 aligner, which aligns a set of unpaired reads to the the genome region using the index generated in the previous step.
+This runs the HISAT2 aligner, which aligns a set of unpaired reads to the genome region using the index generated in the previous step.
 The alignment results in SAM format are written to the file `eg1.sam`, and a short alignment summary is written to the console.
 (Actually, the summary is written to the "standard error" or "stderr" filehandle, which is typically